akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 Materialization is currently performed synchronously on the materializing thread.
-The actual stream processing is handled by actors started up during the streams materialization, which will be running on the thread pools they have been configured to run on - which defaults to the dispatcher set in :class:`MaterializationSettings` while constructing the :class:`ActorFlowMaterializer`.
+The actual stream processing is handled by actors started up during the streams materialization, which will be running on the thread pools they have been configured to run on - which defaults to the dispatcher set in :class:`MaterializationSettings` while constructing the :class:`ActorMaterializer`.

 .. note::
    Reusing *instances* of linear computation stages (Source, Sink, Flow) inside FlowGraphs is legal,